RohanM2000/RohanM2000/README.md

 ## ***About me***

-I am a recent astrophyics graduate from University of Cambridge.
+I am a recent astrophysics graduate from University of Cambridge.
 I am always looking for new opportunities to tackle challenging problems.
 I have a passion for breaking down seemingly impossible problems into doable chunks and piecing them together for elegant solutions.
 - I’m currently developing in ...
   - C++
   - Dart